-Of course, this one is completely subjective!
+Of course, whether Avebury is better or not is completely subjective!
 I have a real soft spot for Stonehenge myself.
 I write about it more elsewhere, but it was one of those places I felt I should see and had such low expectations for it that when I did visit it struck me so deeply.
 There’s something really magical about these ancient sites!
 I also feel like sticking up for it when people get annoyed and say it’s not worth the hype! (ok, I’m a little bit strange!)

 If you can, do visit both of them – they are amazing sites and if you go with the right attitude (i.e not just ticking off the sites) you’ll love them I’m sure.